See how we rank

 The Excellence in Research for Australia (ERA) initiative is an evaluation of research quality across 41 universities by the Australian Government.

-Macquarie is currently placed in the top institutions for research, with 96 per cent of four digital research activity rated at world standard or above.
+Macquarie is currently placed in the top institutions for research, with 96 per cent of 4-digit research activity rated at world standard or above.
 Macquarie achieved the highest possible ‘5’ rating for 14 fields of research and a ‘4’ rating for 19 fields of research, from the 55 fields of research assessed – increasing the proportion of research performing at world standard and above from 85.7 per cent in 2012 to 96.4 per cent in 2015.

 Visit our ERA page for a better understanding of the assessment and a detailed view of our results.